-The biogas upgrading market is anticipated to grow, driven by increasing demand for RNG caused primarily by a widely held desire to combat climate change by reducing greenhouse gas emissions supported by government mandates and demand from businesses, utilities, organizations and individuals for use of RNG as a commercial vehicle transportation fuel and to replace fossil natural gas in the pipeline distribution network.
-As a global leader in the biogas upgrading business, Greenlane expects to benefit from this trend.
+The market for biogas desulfurization and upgrading is anticipated to grow over time, driven by increasing demand for RNG caused primarily by a widely held desire to increase supply of renewables alternatives to fossil fuels and combat climate change by reducing greenhouse gas emissions supported by government mandates and demand from businesses, utilities, organizations and individuals for use of RNG as a commercial vehicle transportation fuel and to replace fossil natural gas in the pipeline distribution network.
+As a global leader in biogas desulfurization and upgrading, Greenlane expects to benefit from this trend.